 Well, last night was a bit of a giggle.
 We had three new people in the room (well, by “we” I mean Esther as I wasn’t actually in the room any more) – a Swiss guy, a chap from Ireland and Claire from Cardiff.
 After we’d been chatting for a while, the irish lad (sorry, fella – I told you I’d forget your name!) said “I’m sure I know you from somewhere… were you at Melanka’s?”

 Then he twigged.
-I was the fruitcake he’d seen wandering the streets wearing nowt but a “Don’t Panic” towel because the lock on my dorm door had broken and I couldn’t get into my room.
+I was the fruitcake he’d seen wandering the streets wearing nowt but a “Don’t Panic” towel because the lock on my dorm door had broken and I couldn’t get into my room, unless calling for West Palm Beach FL rekeying guys help.
 Of all the ways to be recognised…

 We went out as a group to the Vic where some 18 year-old bouncer wannabe insisted on ID-ing everyone, myself included.
 Which is pretty pathetic, but that’s what happens when you combine the role of a bouncer with someone who’s barely pushing puberty.
 The Irish guy had to walk back to the hostel for his passport – thankfully we weren’t staying at Gecko’s or he’d have had a 30-plus minute round trip.